kristian-lange-tw/JATOS_docs_v3/pages/Run-your-Study-with-Worker-and-Batch-Manager-version-3-3-1.md

 Each study comes with a "Default" batch.

-One can **deactivate** or **activate** a batch by clicking on the checkbox button in each batch row.
+You can **deactivate** or **activate** a batch by clicking on the checkbox button in each batch row.
 A deactivated batch doesn't allow any study runs.

 ### Batch Properties